 To set it up, your AirTag must be in Lost Mode.
 Open the Find My app, tap the "Items" tab, and select the AirTag in question.
 Under the Lost Mode section, tap "Enable," then hit "Continue" on the splash page.
 Enter your phone number, hit "Next," then enter your message, which can contain your email, business, etc. Continue with the directions and hit "Activate" to turn on Lost Mode.

 Espionage tradecraft utilizes dead drops to pass information between two people without those two people having to meet.
-One person hides the dead drop in a secret location, and the other person picks it up.
+One person hides the dead drop in a secret location, and the other picks it up.
 In the digital age, dead drops can take the form of an anonymous offline communications server over Wi-Fi, where people can chat locally in secret and even drop files to each other.

 For AirTag, you can utilize the same Lost Mode concept mentioned above to drop secret messages to whoever might know the location of the AirTag.
-Have a friend put an AirTag in the same location, and you can both scan each other's AirTag to see any message updates that have been added in Lost Mode.
+Have a friend put an AirTag in the same area, and you can both scan each other's AirTag to see any message updates that have been added in Lost Mode.

 If you or a loved one is severely allergic to anything, put an AirTag with your EpiPens.
 The same goes for any other life-saving medication you may need to take at a moment's notice.
 If someone else needs to find the medicine for you (or vice versa), they can use your Find My app (or their own if they are a part of your Family Sharing group) instead of frantically upending the house.

 Your children should return home every day, so the built-in anti-stalking feature won't activate since it only plays a sound when the AirTag is away from your iPhone for three days and starts to move.
 However, you should definitely let your young ones know they have an AirTag tracker.
-Just make sure to get a protective case since kids tend to destroy things.

 Maybe you've listened to one too many true crime podcasts and want a little extra security in your life.
 You can pick up an AirTag for your bag or pants pocket to keep yourself on other people's radar, whether they are on Family Sharing with you, share an Apple ID account, or have your AirTag set up from their device.

 Another layer of security never hurts when you think you might be walking into a dangerous situation.
 Emergency SOS might not be good enough, 911 on your Apple Watch can easily be stopped, custom panic buttons in Shortcuts might not be usable in time, and your iPhone can be shut off to disable tracking.
-But an attacker or assailant might not even realize you have an AirTag on you, and their own Apple devices might even help in tracking you down.
+But an attacker or assailant might not even realize you have an AirTag on you, and their own Apple devices might even help track you down.

 People with Alzheimer's or another form of dementia can lose their ability to recognize familiar places, so it's not uncommon for them to wander off and get lost and confused.
 There are GPS trackers for people with special needs and dementia, but they cost more than AirTag, so why not try an AirTag and save money?
-Just make sure they know they have an AirTag, just like you should do with kids.
+Just ensure they know they have an AirTag, just like you should do with kids.

 Have some cash to spend?
 Looking for some high-tech fun?
 Consider picking up a four-pack of AirTags and using them as scavenger hunt clues.
 Your contestants can use their iPhones — especially ones with the U1 chip — to tell if they're getting warmer to an AirTag, and, subsequently, to the next clue.
 This probably works best for the first clue in a scavenger hunt, as the players might get confused seeing multiple AirTags on the map.